No-Needle No-Scalpel Vasectomy (NNNSV) Training for Physicians

 The recruited patients know beforehand that they are training subjects.
 They are very cooperative and patient.

-4. If you choose, you may order a MadaJet and at least one set of instruments (the "Vasectomy Pak") from AMI for $999.00 and have it shipped to my office before the training day, so that you do not have to carry them on an airplane.
+4. If you choose, you may order a MadaJet and at least one set of instruments.
+The VasectomyStore.com offers a number of Packs.
+My preference is Pack 2 because I prefer the VE-6 Medium Clip Appliers because they are made for VE-6-10 clips that are supplied in 10-clip cassettes that will not melt in the autoclave.
+VasectomyStore's rationale for use of the 6-clip cassettes is that most vasectomists perform few vasectomies and prefer not to autoclave partially used cassettes.
+Cassettes of 6 provide a few extra clips and less waste than 10-clip cassettes if unused clips are not re-sterilized.
+If you don't mind discarding unused clips and having only one set of NSV instruments, then Pack 1 is fine.
+You may have instruments shipped to my office before the training day, so that you do not have to carry them on an airplane.
 That way we can use your own MadaJet and instruments so that you are totally familiar with their preparation and function.
 You may then return home with them or we will mail them to your home office if you are traveling to Tampa by air with just carry-on luggage.
-If you already own NSV instruments, you may purchase a MadaJet alone from either Mada Medical directly or from AMI.
+If you already own NSV instruments, you may purchase a MadaJet alone from VasectomyStore.com.

 With proper handling, sterile storage, and periodic (once or twice a year) maintenance by the manufacturer, a MadaJet provides wonderful service.
 Filled with your choice of anesthetic, a MadaJet can be used for ~5-7 patients before a refill (accomplished in ~30 seconds) is needed.
 And the same MadaJet can be used for as many cases as you have in a single day (I have performed as many as 33 vasectomies in a single day with one MadaJet).
 But after each day, the MadaJet should be emptied and sterilized by autoclave before the next day's use.
 So a MadaJet is most beneficial for a series of vasectomies and much easier to prepare than a whole bunch of pre-filled sterile syringes.
 But if you have just one case on a certain day, a needle and syringe are easier.
 So if you are using a MadaJet, plan to group your vasectomies on a certain day.
 And if you do that, perhaps you should have more than one set of NSV instruments, all sterilized and individually packaged, for "Vasectomy Days".
-I own 80 sets because I perform vasectomies at different "outfield" sites, sometimes during 3 consecutive days, during which I cannot re-sterilize my sets.
+I own 100 sets because I perform vasectomies at different "outfield" sites, sometimes during 3 consecutive days, during which I cannot re-sterilize my sets.
 I suggest that a vasectomist own at least 3 sets, perhaps more depending on your patient load and availability of staff to re-sterilize instruments while you work.
+If you have only one set, you need at least 20 minutes between patients to resterilize that one set.
+Or if you drop an instrument, it is nice to have a sterile replacement available.

-1. A MadaJet and accessories: http://www.ameditech.com/vasectomy/2500v.php, if you want to go with the no-needle technique.
+1. A MadaJet and accessories, if you want to go with the no-needle technique.

-You may be able to purchase #4 from your local instrument supplier for less.
-But rest assured that AMI's quality is absolutely the best.
-I own 80 sets of these instruments, most from AMI, and I have never been disappointed with their service or quality.
+You may be able to purchase #4 & #5 from your local instrument supplier for less.
+But rest assured that AMI's (VasectomyStore's) quality is absolutely the best.
+I own 100 sets of these instruments, most from AMI, and I have never been disappointed with their service or quality.
 Don't be daunted by the expense.
 The instruments will pay for themselves very quickly when the word gets out that you do a no-needle no-scalpel vasectomy with virtually no pain and a quick recovery time.

 You can buy all of these instruments with a credit card online before you come, and have AMI ship them to my office in Tampa: